 Next, Korczynski's unit was intent on attacking the Rejowiec-Lwow rail line.
 But on April 4, 1943, every Jewish partisan in the unit -- with one exception, Korczynski himself -- was murdered.
 The circumstances surrounding the deaths have never been explained.
 Additional details regarding Korchinsky's horrendous anti-Jewish activities are available here.

-Groups form South of Lublin: There were also several groups that formed in the southern tier of the Lublin district.
+Groups form South of Lublin: There were also several Jewish partisan groups that formed in the southern tier of the Lublin district.
 They were frequently in touch with Russian units that traveled in and out of the district and then headed back east.
 The Berek Joselowicz detachment under Eduard Forst had a base in Puszcza Solska, a little northwest of Jozefow in Tomaszow Lubelski County.
-The group formed and fought in April and May of 1943, but by August they had been dissolved -- almost surely murdered.
+The group formed and fought in April and May of 1943, but by August they had been dissolved -- likely murdered.

 According to Shmuel Krakowski, in July 1942, Jews and Poles joined Rayevski's Russian unit in the south of Lublin.
 This unit became the largest in the area and had three submachine guns and a few rifles as well as grenades and pistols for each fighter.
 Rayevski decided to leave to go to Russia but the Jewish partisans stayed behind because they were familiar with the local area.
 The unit split up, with a majority heading east.
 The leftover Jewish unit, let by the Met brothers, was based near Kosznia near Frampol.
 A local forest watchman in Kosznia told the Germans exact details of the whereabouts of the Jewish partisans.
 The Jews killed this Polish collaborator.
 But when the Armia Krajowa found out about it, they spread anti-Jewish propaganda in the area and recruited hundreds of peasants to expel the partisans from the forests (source: Shmuel Krakowski).